RGL.gg Traditional Sixes

 In the traditional sixes offseason, we will look at our existing map list and look at the least popular maps.
 We will then evaluate and consider removing them to bring back an old map or a new map.
 We will also try to host experimental map cups, during the offseason, to get player feedback on new maps for potential use for the next season or future seasons.

-Map Selection During the Regular Season (Invite, Advance)
+Map Selection During the Regular Season (Invite Only)

 We will do a double round robin for these divisions.
 Each team will thus have a chance to be the home team and choose a map they believe they can win on against the other team.

-For the first season we will see if having lower bans will allow more map diversity to happen and possibly help balance the skill level of Invite and Advance.
+For the first season we will see if protected bans will allow more map diversity to happen and possibly help balance the skill level of Invite.
 This is something that we’ll actively discuss in the off season, going into Season 2.
 Our concern is giving too many bans to the away team can allow them to dictate too much of which maps can be played.

 Maps During the Regular Season (Main, IM, Open)